Surety Bail Bonds

 A private system of bail, free of taxpayers support.
 Privately licensed bail agents post bonds with the court, guaranteeing a defendant’s appearance.
 Appearance becomes the sole responsibility of the bail agent and is the most effective bail system.

 When using the Service of a bail bondsman, the client pays 10% of the face amount of the bond to the bonding company in exchange for the bonding company posting the entire amount of the bail.
-This 10% fee is NON REFUNDABLE and the mandatory charge in the state of Ohio.
-However Sly Bail bonds offer financing starting as low as 4% down on most bonds with a qualified Cosigner.
+This 10% fee is NON REFUNDABLE and the mandatory charge in the state of Ohio, bail bonds offer financing starting as low as 4% down on most bonds with a qualified Cosigner.

 The defendant, or someone on his/her behalf, must pay the Court the full amount of the bail, in cash, in order to be released.
 The defendant and the co-signer, if any, must sign the bond that guarantees the defendant’s appearance at future court appearances.
 This is a governmental system.

 This system is a government system in which people who have not been arrested before swear before the court that they will appear on their own accord for all required court dates.

 What is Bail?

 Bail is the means by which the U.S.criminal justice system permits the release of a defendant from custody while ensuring his appearance at all required court proceedings.
 Bail is the legacy of Angelo-Saxon jurisprudence wherein defendants were delivered to their sureties, who gave security for their appearance, bail bonds initially were put up by people who pledged their own property as security for the bond.